 Driving West

-Better than Lake Tahoe and Crater Lake
+It is better than Lake Tahoe and Crater Lake.

 Our visit to Lake Crescent was far too short.
 I can say this for the entire Olympic Peninsula.
 I think visiting for a couple of months would be about right.
 For me, it needs to be a summer visit.
-I don’t think I would have fun in “abundant rainfall”.
+I don’t think I would have fun in “abundant rainfall.”

-Our visit to Olympic National Park
+Our visit to the Olympic National Park

 Quinault Rainforest and Kestner Homestead

-Please subscribe and join us on our journey
+Please subscribe and join us on our journey.

-We will add you to our email list and send you updates about once a week.
+We will add you to our email list and send you updates once a week.
 Here is a link.
 Subscribe

 Links